 The IRS and U.S. Department of Labor have announced a multi-year crackdown because they are aware of vast numbers of businesses violating the rules, which has been exacerbated by the economic upheaval we've experienced.
 The government will be doing random audits based on whether a company files Form 1099-MISC each year for the independents they've used, so when you do that your risk of audit just increased, but many of their audits happen because a worker is disgruntled with your company for some reason - probably because he/she sits next to one of your regular employees doing the same work but not getting your benefit package and other employee goodies - and they alert the IRS, who gladly accepts anonymous tips.

 This is where staffing firms (also called temporary employment agencies) come in.
-We exist so you can legally hire the workers you need for only as long as you need them, but also to protect workers from being taken advantage of by unscrupulous companies who misclassify them on purpose to save money by not paying their share of employer taxes, including unemployment, or from having to give them benefits like health insurance and paid time off.
-We become the employer of these people - and we incur the charges when you're done with them and they file for unemployment.
+We exist so you can legally hire the workers you need for only as long as you need them, but also to protect workers from being taken advantage of by unscrupulous companies who misclassify them knowingly.
+We become the employer of these people - and we incur the charges when you're done with them and if they file for unemployment.
 We pay the payroll taxes.
 We give them health insurance, and on long term jobs, paid holidays and vacation time, even offering them a 401K program.
 If you have already identified the person you want to work for you, that's no problem.
 A staffing firm can simply 'payroll' the person for you, and since they didn't have to recruit the person on their own, they will reduce their markup (the difference between what they pay the worker and what they charge you) saving you money.